abe1ge/Docker/kubernetes/Instalation Guide.md

 	kubeadm join --token 9aa8bd.31a3aa77563aa931 172.31.1.61

 Make a record of the kubeadm join command that kubeadm init outputs.
 You will need this in a moment.
 The key included here is secret, keep it safe — anyone with this key can add authenticated nodes to your cluster.

+<h2> Installing a pod network </h2>
+It is necessary to do this before you try to deploy any applications to your cluster, and before kube-dns will start up.
+Note also that kubeadm only supports CNI based networks and therefore kubenet based networks will not work.

+There are currently four project you can use to set up your pod network, for this project we will be using Weave Net but other projects can be found <a href="http://kubernetes.io/docs/admin/addons/">here</a>